casper-network/ceps/text/0003-hash-indexed-object-store.md

 The proposed unified object model makes it trivial to download the global state by simply asking another node (or external caches, see [Future possibilities](#future-possibilities)) for the object referenced by `post_state_hash`.
 In the case depicted, the node which has Block, will download ParentBlock and the referenced GlobalState1, then apply both Deploys and check if the output is the same as the GlobalState2.

+## Loose ends

+Graph traversal is simple if a known starting point is available, e.g. when beginning from a trusted block that forms a root of the pseudo-tree used in an operation.
+Some objects are more "dynamic", they are added after the fact and point to existing objects, which must remain immutable.

+* Low levels of this "dynamicism" can be worked around by **introducing refs**.
+A newly created block has a parent dependency that points in the "wrong direction": From the perspective of a node that has a single trusted block as an ancestor of the new block, there is no connection.
+By keeping and updating refs like `refs/latest`, we keep multiple handles into the DAG, ensuring we do not miss these.

+* Small design changes can be made to allow **attaching loose ends to future DAG nodes**.
+An example is laid out in the [Finality Signatures](#finality-signatures) part of [Future possibilities](#future-possibilities) section.

 ## Reference-level explanation

 [reference-level-explanation]: #reference-level-explanation